IBM/maximo-labs/docs/monitor_asset_devices.md

 ![Metrics Page](img/i78.png) &nbsp;

 # Analyze Data
-Now that you have device data, it is time to further analyze and process that data so that remote operations managers can take action using intelligent insights.
+In the previous exercise you saw how you can see the raw device data in Monitor Dashboards, in this exercises you will learn how perform data analysis and transform data so that remote operations managers can take action using intelligent insights.

 1. Click `Monitor`.
 Here you can see all of the entity types created from the [logical interfaces](https://www.ibm.com/support/knowledgecenter/SSQP8H/iot/developing/connect.html).
 An entity is created for each mapped device ID along with it's corresponding properties.
 2. Search for your and click on your Entity Type `<your last name>_thingy`